evolutics/zero-downtime-deployments-with-podman/README.md

 Above can be automated in Docker Compose with
 [Kerek (see example there)](https://github.com/evolutics/kerek).

+## Tested reverse proxies

+These reverse proxies have been tested:

+- Caddy
+- HAProxy

+See the [demo code](scripts/demo.sh) for an example each.

 ## Known issues

 If possible, use the very latest Podman version as earlier versions may not pass